Foothill has an open-door admission policy for all high-school graduates and non-graduates who are 18 years of age or older.

 We'll help you get started with the admissions application process and everything you need to register for and succeed in your classes.

-For immediate Alternate Media needs, you can contact:
+For immediate Alternate Media needs, contact the DRC:

 If you have questions about other services, see who to contact.